cjsonnnnn/StateSXT/README.md

 <br/>

 ## How to Install?
+There are two approaches to install the package:
 - Manually cloning the project in Github repository: [statesxt](https://github.com/jsonnnnn/statesxt)
 - Using `pip`, that the package is hosted in [here](https://test.pypi.org/project/statesxt/) <b>(recommended)</b>.
   Currently, due to the Pypi repository being down and is blocking any account registers and project uploads, the package is now hosted on TestPypi for the time being.
   ```
   pip install -i https://test.pypi.org/simple/ statesxt
   ```
+Note: It is always better to install the package in a virtual environment.

 ## How to Use?

-- Generating the framework
+- Generate the template
   ```bash
   statesxt gen
   ```
-- Remove the framework
+- Remove the template
   ```
   statesxt rem
   ```